Patrick Tissier: Possibility of release

 In September 2023, many media outlets reacted to the 30th anniversary of Tissier's imprisonment, giving him the opportunity to apply for parole.
 The victims' families and surviving victims were strongly opposed to his ever being released, convinced that he would commit new crimes.

 As a result of this media coverage, Yvelise R. came forward and claimed to be another of Tissier's victims, whom he allegedly raped during his sixth temporary absence in December 1982.
 Yvelise, who was in her early twenties at the time, admitted that Tissier had entered her home while her husband, Christian, was being held at the Muret detention centre, where Tissier had been detained for the murder of his girlfriend.
 As he did not know Yvelise personally, Tissier learned of the couple's home through Christian.
 He allegedly took advantage of Christian's imprisonment to enter Yvelise's home and rape her in her absence.

+I'm reacting today because I tell myself that if I'd alerted the police at the time, maybe this guy would have been arrested and he wouldn't have committed the horrors he did.
+I'm talking because Patrick Tissier is eligible for release and I'd hate myself for the rest of my life if he succeeded in stealing the address of a sister, wife or granddaughter of a fellow inmate and went back to raping and killing.